-Water, plumbing and bathroom fittings Repair Category Category 2 Notes The property appears connected to mains supplies of water.
+Water, plumbing and bathroom fittings Repair Category Category 1 Notes The property appears connected to mains supplies of water.
 The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.
 Flooring beneath the shower tray was not inspected, however it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and shower fittings can lead to deterioration of flooring or wall linings and repairs in this regard should be anticipated and budgeted for as part of a normal and ongoing maintenance regime.
-A defective shower seal/tiling was noted and this could lead to deterioration of the flooring/wall linings.
-Accordingly, this area should be investigated further and repaired as necessary.
-Heating and hot water Repair Category Category 1 Notes A gas fired central heating system has been installed.
+Heating and hot water Repair Category 1 Notes A gas fired central heating system has been installed.
 This appears in functional condition.
 This will require ongoing and regular servicing.
 It is not uncommon for incoming purchasers to test / service the central heating boiler when taking occupancy.
 Regular servicing of the boilers will help maintain them in a workable and efficient condition.
 Drainage Repair Category Category 1 Notes The property is thought to be connected to a main sewer.
 There was no surface evidence to suggest the system is choked or leaking.
-1